 After understanding the layout of the space, concept, design, and use of materials we can plan better the type of images, angles, and lighting for the photoshoot.

-Setting the schedule
+Setting the Schedule

 After understanding the design and culinary experience, the layout, and the theme, we will need to see what angles are best to deliver the story to the viewers and guests.

-The majority of the restaurants are captured after closing when the space is clean and staged or several hours prior to opening.
+We usually capture them after closing when the space is clean and staged or several hours prior to opening.